eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 The expiration date of a PID SHALL be no later than the end of the revocation maintenance periods of the WIA and the KA presented as part of the PID issuance process.

-*Note: This requirement is an implication of WURevocation_18 in [Topic 38](./annex-2.02-high-level-requirements-by-topic.md#a2322-topic-38-wallet-unit-revocation) and WUA_29-WUA_31.
-If the PID would be valid beyond the period for which the Wallet Provider has committed to maintaining the revocation status of the Wallet Instance and the WSCD or keystore, the PID Provider would not be able to fulfil its obligation to regularly check whether the Wallet Instance and WSCD or keystore have been revoked for the full PID validity period.*
+*Note: This requirement is an implication of WURevocation_18 in [Topic 38][topic-38] and WUA_29 - WUA_31.
+If the PID would be valid beyond the period for which the Wallet Provider has committed to maintaining the revocation status of the Wallet Instance and the WSCD, the PID Provider would not be able to fulfil its obligation to regularly check whether the Wallet Instance and WSCD have been revoked for the full PID validity period.*

 </div>
 </div>